civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 40

-Subject to the regulations, **the Minister and** every minister responsible for garnishable moneys is entitled to have any of the information banks that may be searched under Part I searched for any information necessary to confirm the identity of any judgment debtor.
+Subject to the regulations, the Minister and every minister responsible for garnishable moneys is entitled to have any of the information banks that may be searched under Part I searched for any information necessary to confirm the identity of any judgment debtor.

-> **Explanatory Note**:
-> Existing text of section 40:
-> *Existing Text*:
-> > Subject to the regulations, every minister responsible for garnishable moneys is entitled to have any of the information banks that may be searched under Part I searched for any information that minister deems necessary to confirm the identity of any judgment debtor.

 ### Section 59